top of page

 The Suffering Son of God

 In this fifth semester of our “Portraits of Christ” series, Fr.
 Vincent will continue to unpack the structure, theology, and literary ‘brush strokes’ of Mark’s gospel which presents Christ as the “Suffering Messiah” of Isaiah.
 Our last semester concluded with the numinous experience of Christ’s Transfiguration (Mk.
 9:13).
 Typical of the secrecy motif of Mark’s gospel, upon descending from the mountain, Jesus admonishes Peter, James, and John to say nothing of what they saw until the resurrection.
 This prompts questions about the coming of Elijah, to which Jesus alludes that the spirit of Elijah has indeed come (in John the Baptist) who suffered grievously.
 Having passed the midpoint of the gospel where Jesus uniquely heals the blind man from Bethsaida only gradually (Mk.
-8:22-26), our spring semester will likewise continue to gradually reveal the identity of Jesus as the Suffering Son of God.
+8:22-26), our fall semester will likewise continue to gradually reveal the identity of Jesus as the Suffering Son of God.

 As a gospel “full of veils and mysteries” the cosmic battle between good and evil wages on as Jesus confronts yet another demoniac even as he gives newfound sight to the blind man of Jericho.
 As the shadow of the cross now extends dark and foreboding over his ministry, Jesus foreshadows his own passion and death for a second and third time.
 Ever more beleaguered, Jesus finds himself confronting his disciples' fickleness and vainglory.
 He will offer weighty teachings on marriage and the spiritual dangers of wealth.
 At the onset of Chapter 11 Jesus will make his fateful entrance in Jerusalem where we will need to discern the meaning of his enigmatic parable of the Fig Tree.
 Confronted ever more vehemently by his opponents, Jesus’ parables take on an increasingly eschatological tone, even as he cuts to the chase, revealing the unvarnished heart of the Gospel he proclaims: Love.
 Finally, we will close with Mark 13, often called, “The Little Apocalypse” which gives an account of the great cosmic tribulations and social upheaval that is to take place before the “Parousia.”
 As we interpret Chapter 13, we will explore apocalyptic literature as a literary genre and how it is therefore best interpreted in light of Mark’s overall portrait of Christ.